Blade Therapeutics Expands Leadership Team as Company Advances R&D Pipeline Addressing Fibrotic Diseases

 Blade anticipates commencement of IND-enabling studies for its lead development program by year-end 2017

-South San Francisco, CA – (BUSINESS WIRE) – Blade Therapeutics, a private biopharmaceutical company advancing novel anti-fibrotic therapies to meet important patient needs, today announced the appointments of Ramona Doyle, M.D., as Chief Medical Officer, and Prabha Ibrahim, Ph.D., as Chief Technology Officer.
+South San Francisco, CA – June 20, 2017 – Blade Therapeutics, a private biopharmaceutical company advancing novel anti-fibrotic therapies to meet important patient needs, today announced the appointments of Ramona Doyle, M.D., as Chief Medical Officer, and Prabha Ibrahim, Ph.D., as Chief Technology Officer.
 In their new roles, Dr. Doyle will lead clinical development strategy and execution, while Dr. Ibrahim will be responsible for directing preclinical research, including IND-enabling studies.
 Blade is expanding its leadership team as the Company advances its therapeutic development pipeline, including Blade’s flagship program focused on a small molecule cysteine protease inhibitor, which is expected to enter IND-enabling studies by year-end 2017.

 “We are thrilled to add two seasoned professionals to our executive team, each of whom has played key roles in the success of product development programs across diverse therapeutic areas,” Blade’s Chief Executive Officer Wendye Robbins, M.D., stated.
 “At Blade, we are building a leading company in anti-fibrotic therapies, an area with significant unmet need, and we believe Ramona’s and Prabha’s expertise and insights will be invaluable as we advance our programs towards the clinic.”